Compatibility of foodstuffs

 The gluten and gliadin hypothesis (gluten sensitivity, gluten intolerance)

 The tolerance of cereal products correlates quite well with the gluten content and is dose-dependent.
-Under a gluten-free diet an improvement can be achieved up to freedom from symptoms.
-Therefore the assumption suggests itself that a gluten sensitivity could be the cause for the wheat intolerance observed more and more frequently in the last years.
-Gluten is a group of storage proteins that serve as a store for the seedling in the grain.
-This is the "adhesive protein" that makes the dough elastic and gives the baked goods good baking properties ("wheat glue").
+Under a gluten-free diet an improvement can be achieved up to and including freedom from symptoms.
+Therefore it is suggested that a gluten sensitivity could be the cause for the wheat intolerance observed more and more frequently in the last years.
+Gluten is a group of proteins that serve as a store for the seedling in the grain.
+This is the "adhesive protein" that makes the dough elastic and gives baked goods good baking properties ("wheat glue").
 For this reason, new wheat varieties with the highest possible gluten content have been bred in recent decades.
 Certain gliadins are suspected of triggering the symptoms.
 Gliadin is the part of gluten that is soluble in alcohol (ethanol).
 The gliadin epitope Glia-alpha9 is supposed to trigger very strong intolerance reactions and Glia-alpha20 weak intolerance reactions.
-Glia-alpha9 are particularly highly enriched in modern high-baking bread wheat varieties, which explains why products from original spelt or old bread wheat varieties are well tolerated.
+Glia-alpha9 are particularly highly enriched in modern high-baking bread wheat varieties, which could explain why products from original spelt or old bread wheat varieties are well tolerated.
 [Lindhauer 2013]

 The ATI-Hypothesis (Amylase/Trypsin Inhibitors, Adenosine Triphosphate Amylase)